-One might think that each of the eight verses in the Beatitudes concerns different groups of people: the poor in spirit, the meek, the peacemakers, the merciful.
-However, these are not eight different groups of people but are eight moral qualities that all of us can possess.
+One might think that each of the eight verses in the Beatitudes concerns a different group of people: the poor in spirit, the meek, the peacemakers, the merciful.
+However, these are not eight different groups of people, but instead are eight moral qualities that all of us can possess.
 We are all in need of these blessings, and we are all called to act as the agents of blessing.

 “TUVAYHUN—Beatitudes for a Wounded World” was born from a desire to shine new light on those whom Jesus blessed so long ago, for they are still with us.
 The alternating text and music styles evoke the timelessness of this message of hope and the need for blessing.
 The liturgical context of blessing is present in the solemnity of chimes and gongs, in the chanted Aramaic text, in patterns of repetition.
 The response movements transport us from the ancient to the

 contemporary world.
 We visit with refugees.
 We hear a mother’s lullaby.
 We hear the voice of a child who has died.
 We pass from a folk dance to an anthem of universal human needs and dignity, interspersed with messages of hope and blessings.
 The work ends with an exhortation for all of us to let our light shine and be a blessing to others.
 Our goal was to bring together images and music from different cultures, to encourage us to see ourselves in the other, to reach out our hands in blessing; for by blessing others, we ourselves are blessed.
 To hear this message sung in the voices of children makes it all the more convicting.

 All of us involved in the creation of this work and recording felt that blessing, from the writing and composition process, to the premiere performance, through subsequent performances, and now through the recording process—all of us touched by this work have come away with a renewed sense of awareness of the other, and purposeful spirit moving forward.
 It is our hope that upon listening, you too can be lifted up, blessed, and inspired to be a blessing to someone